-The financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards, other authoritative pronouncements of the Australian Accounting Standards Board (AASB) and the Fair Work (Registered Organisations) Act 2009 (RO Act) and other legislative reporting requirements e.g. Industrial Relations Act 1979 (WA).
-For the purpose of preparing the general purpose financial statements, the Automotive, Food, Metals, Engineering, Printing & Kindred Industries Union, Western Australian Branch is a not-for-profit entity.
+The financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) that apply for the reporting period, and the Fair Work (Registered Organisations) Act 2009 (RO Act).
+For the purpose of preparing the general purpose financial statements, the Automotive, Food, Metals, Engineering, Printing & Kindred Industries Union New South Wales Branch is a not-for-profit entity.